Temporally Consistent Dynamic Scene Graphs: An End-to-End Approach for Action Tracklet Generation: Introduction

-To tackle this challenge, we introduce TCDSG—Temporally Consistent Dynamic Scene Graphs—an innovative end-to-end pipeline designed to generate seamless action tracklets across entire video sequences.
-By integrating our approach into existing architectures with minimal modifications, we achieve substantial gains in temporal consistency for both object tracking and relationship prediction, pushing the boundaries of video understanding.
+This fundamental disconnect between detection and tracking creates fragmented action tracklets that fail to capture the continuous nature of real-world activities.
+What's needed is not merely better post-processing, but an approach that inherently maintains temporal consistency throughout the detection process.
+To tackle this challenge, we introduce TCDSG: Temporally Consistent Dynamic Scene Graphs, an innovative end-to-end pipeline designed to generate seamless action tracklets across entire video sequences.
+By integrating our approach into existing architectures with minimal modifications, we achieve substantial gains in temporal consistency for both object tracking and relationship prediction, enabling more robust and continuous video analysis.

-We evaluate TCDSG on three benchmark datasets—Action Genome, OpenPVSG, and MEVA—demonstrating state-of-the-art performance in tracklet consistency and competitive framewise prediction.
+We evaluate TCDSG on three benchmark datasets: Action Genome, OpenPVSG, and MEVA, demonstrating state-of-the-art performance in tracklet consistency and competitive framewise prediction.
 Additionally, we provide a new set of annotations for a subset of the MEVA dataset, where we uniquely identify each object, further validating our approach.

-Our main contributions are as follows: \begin{itemize} \item \textbf{A Novel Bipartite Matching Mechanism for Temporal Consistency:} We introduce a new approach to bipartite matching that prioritizes temporal coherence across frames, addressing limitations in existing methods and achieving a stable representation of dynamic scenes. \item \textbf{End-to-End Scene Graph Generation Framework:} Our approach enables the direct generation of temporally consistent scene graphs from input sequences, eliminating the need for post-processing and enhancing accuracy in evolving scene relationships. \item \textbf{Enhanced MEVA Dataset Annotations:} We provide unique, persistent object IDs in a subset of the MEVA dataset, enabling more advanced tracklet generation and establishing a foundation for further research in dynamic scene understanding. \end{itemize}
+Our main contributions include: \begin{itemize}[leftmargin=1em] \item \textbf{Sequence-Level Objective for Temporally Coherent Assignment}: We propose a paradigm shift by redefining the matching objective to operate across time.
+Instead of optimizing over per-frame entities, we optimize over evolving data trajectories, persistently binding triplets to decoder queries and penalizing identity switching.
+This sequence-aware formulation is implemented as a lightweight extension of Hungarian matching and enables temporally aligned predictions directly from training.

+\item \textbf{Temporally Conditioned Decoder Queries}: We design decoder queries that evolve contextually with the video by integrating outputs from previous frames through a cross-attentional feedback loop.
+This equips the model with memory, temporal context, and continuity, reducing improving prediction stability over time.

+\item \textbf{Enhanced MEVA annotations}: We extend a subset of the MEVA dataset with unique, persistent object IDs, resolving the issue of inconsistent or missing annotations in high-traffic scenes.
+Although this subset is not the entire dataset, these refined labels enables advanced tracklet generation over longer videos and set a foundation for future work in large-scale dynamic scene understanding.